Metal roof: History

-After Palmer's patent expired in 1843, "corrugated galvanized iron" (CGI) became a world-wide favorite roofing material.
-In the later 19th century, steel mills replaced iron works, and the product using steel could be made thinner for the same span and stiffness performance, but the term "CGI" remains in the UK and Australia up to the present.
-In the early 20th century, after being used for military purposes in the trenches and for Nissen or Quonset huts, "CGI" roofs were widely used but had low status.
-After architects such as Walter Gropius and Buckminster Fuller used the material, and with shiny and streamlined "desert modernist" designs such as Pierre Koenig’s Stahl House (with an interior exposed metal roof, but not actual CGI), it recovered status.
-Albert Frey’s 1964 Palm Springs house used actual corrugated steel as roofing, as well as corrugated aluminum exterior siding.
+After Palmer's patent expired in 1843, corrugated galvanized iron (CGI) became a world-wide favorite roofing material.
+In the later 19th century, steel mills replaced iron works, and the product using steel could be made thinner for the same span and stiffness performance, but the term CGI remains in the UK and Australia.
+In the early 20th century, after being used for military purposes in the trenches and for Nissen or Quonset huts, CGI roofs were widely used but had low status.
+After architects such as Walter Gropius and Buckminster Fuller used the material, and with shiny and streamlined "desert modernist" designs such as Pierre Koenig's Stahl House (with an interior exposed metal roof, but not actual CGI), it recovered status.
+Albert Frey's 1964 Palm Springs house used actual corrugated steel as roofing, as well as corrugated aluminum exterior siding.